Fixed-Point Elimination in the Intuitionistic Propositional Calculus

 Ghilardi S.; Gouveia, M. J.; Santocanale L

-It is a consequence of existing literature that least and greatest fixed-points of monotone polynomials on Heyting algebras---that is, the algebraic models of the Intuitionistic Propositional Calculus---always exist, even when these algebras are not complete as lattices.
+It follows from known results in the literature that least and greatest fixed-points of monotone polynomials on Heyting algebras—that is, the algebraic models of the Intuitionistic Propositional Calculus—always exist, even when these algebras are not complete as lattices.
 The reason is that these extremal fixed-points are definable by formulas of the IPC.
-Consequently, the ?-calculus based on intuitionistic logic is trivial, every ?-formula being equivalent to a fixed-point free formula.
-We give in this paper an axiomatization of least and greatest fixed-points of formulas, and an algorithm to compute a fixed-point free formula equivalent to a given ?-formula.
+Consequently, the mu-calculus based on intuitionistic logic is trivial, every mu-formula being equivalent to a fixed-point free formula.
+In the first part of this article, we give an axiomatization of least and greatest fixed-points of formulas, and an algorithm to compute a fixed-point free formula equivalent to a given mu-formula.
 The axiomatization of the greatest fixed-point is simple.
-The axiomatization of the least fixed-point is more complex, in particular every monotone formula converges to its least fixed-point by Kleene's iteration in a finite number of steps, but there is no uniform upper bound on the number of iterations.
-We extract, out of the algorithm, upper bounds for such n, depending on the size of the formula.
-For some formulas, we show that these upper bounds are polynomial and optimal.
+The axiomatization of the least fixed-point is more complex, in particular every monotone formula converges to its least fixed-point by Kleene’s iteration in a finite number of steps, but there is no uniform upper bound on the number of iterations.
+The axiomatization yields a decision procedure for the mu-calculus based on propositional intuitionistic logic.
+The second part of the article deals with closure ordinals of monotone polynomials on Heyting algebras and of intuitionistic monotone formulas; these are the least numbers of iterations needed for a polynomial/formula to converge to its least fixed-point.
+Mirroring the elimination procedure, we show how to compute upper bounds for closure ordinals of arbitrary intuitionistic formulas.
+For some classes of formulas, we provide tighter upper bounds that, in some cases, we prove exact.